suborno/document-insights-api/README.md

 Backend assignment for document processing and summarization.

 Note: I decided to use MySQL instead of MongoDB for data storage.
+As I am more comfortable with MySQL.

 ## Setup Instructions